 Understanding Tron and Ethereum for USDT transactions

-Key Insight: TRC-20 and ERC-20 USDT hold the same value, but their blockchains differ in cost, speed, and ecosystem support.
+Key Insight: TRC-20 and ERC-20 USDT are equal in value, but their blockchains differ in cost, speed, and ecosystem support.

 - Tron: 13.5 TRX ($3.38) to 27.3 TRX ($6.83).